Be calm

 Still, my advice: Try not to be that person.
 Or try to be less of that person.

 I don’t try to argue with the chronically busy and perpetually overwhelmed.
 I don’t ask them to take stock in all they have.
-I don’t list the all the modern conveniences, medical advancements, and technological developments that prior generations would have yearned to possess.
-I don’t remind them that there have been far more frightening and darker days in our country’s history, and they we are so fortunate to be living through a time of relative peace and prosperity in comparison to so many that came before us.
+I don’t list all the modern conveniences, medical advancements, and technological developments that prior generations would have yearned to possess.
+I don’t remind them that there have been far more frightening and darker days in our country’s history, and we are so fortunate to be living through a time of relative peace and prosperity compared to so many who came before us.
 I don’t ask them to count their blessings.

 I simply present myself as a calm, relaxed, confident individual whenever possible.
 I am too keenly aware of how incredibly fortunate I am.

-And when I hear someone lamenting about how busy or overwhelmed they are or asserting how busy and overwhelmed others seem to be, I often say something life:
+And when I hear someone lamenting about how busy or overwhelmed they are or asserting how busy and overwhelmed others seem to be, I often say something like:

 “Aren’t we lucky that we’re able to be so busy?
 Can you imagine how miserable life must be for those who are bored?
 For those who have nothing to do?
 For people who hate their jobs or don’t feel like they are making a difference in this world?
 Or even worse, imagine how hard it must be for the people who can’t find a job?
 Or those who are too ill or disabled to do what they want to do?
 Being busy is a privilege.
 It’s a privilege to have a life so full and eventful.”